rust-lang/cargo/src/doc/src/reference/unstable.md

 Installation will still fail if a different package installs a binary of the same name. `--force` may be used to unconditionally reinstall the package.

+Installing with `--path` will always build and install, unless there are conflicting binaries from another package.

 Additionally, a new flag `--no-track` is available to prevent `cargo install` from writing tracking information in `$CARGO_HOME` about which packages are installed.